eliekawerk/udacity/Self-Driving Car Engineer Nanodegree/README.md

 Recommended order for exploring these projects is as follows:

-- TERM 1
+### Term 1: Computer Vision and Deep Learning

 - LaneLines-P1
 - TrafficSigns-P2
 - TensorFlow-Lab
 - LeNet-Lab
 - TransferLearning
     - AlexNet-Lab
   	- BottleneckFeatures-Lab (VGG, Inception and ResNet)
 - BehavioralCloning-P3
 - AdvancedLaneLines-P4
 - VehicleDetectionTracking-P5

+### Term 2: Sensor Fusion, Localization, and Control

 ## About this Course